echo2echo/Perl-Web-Images/README.md

 Change html to taste and change Copyright to your own site.

-To unzip zip file use unzip with the -d flag to upzip into your prefered directory
+To unzip  github zip file use linux "unzip" with the -d flag to upzip into your prefered directory
 $ unzip filename.zip -d /path/to/directory